 - It’s worth noting that American Express has run various transfer bonuses to Etihad in the past.
 In 2016, there was a 30% bonus in May and a 20% bonus in October.
 For every Amex point you transferred, you’d have received either a 20% or 30% bonus in Etihad miles.
 This makes it even easier to get the points necessary!

 - For small business owners, you can also sign up to The Business Gold Rewards Card from American Express OPEN.
-This is a powerhouse card for business owners that usually runs a sign-up bonus of 50,000 Membership Rewards® points and will earn you up to 3pts/$1 on everyday spending.
+This is a powerhouse card for business owners that usually runs an introductory bonus of 50,000 Membership Rewards® points and will earn you up to 3pts/$1 on everyday spending.

 To Fly Emirates First Class: